-Elizabeth Igo LeRose ’03 is in her second year as associate director of athletics and the senior woman administrator at Washington and Lee.
-In her first season, the Generals won almost 62 percent of their contests and claimed seven conference championships.
+Elizabeth Igo LeRose ’03 is in her fourth year as associate director of athletics and the senior woman administrator at Washington and Lee.

-LeRose also helped the Generals to successfully host the 2014 NCAA Division III Field Hockey Championship at the Turf Field.
+LeRose has also helped the Generals successfully host the 2014 and 2015 NCAA Division III Field Hockey Championships at the Turf Field.

-LeRose returned to W&L from neighboring VMI where she worked the last nine years.
-She served as the SWA, an associate athletic director and an athletic academic advisor for the Keydets since 2009.
+LeRose returned to W&L from neighboring VMI where she worked from 2005-14.
+She served as the SWA, an associate athletic director and an athletic academic advisor for the Keydets over her final five years.

-Hired by VMI in 2005, LeRose started as an assistant athletic administrator, working as the director of ticket operations.
+LeRose started her VMI career as an assistant athletic administrator, working as the director of ticket operations.
 She was promoted to assistant athletic director in charge of facilities and game operations in 2008, before moving into the SWA position in 2009.
 She is also a member of the National Association of Collegiate Directors of Athletics (NACDA) and the National Association of Athletic Academic Advisors (N4A).